• Skip to primary navigation

 Ordnung Church Service

 Additionally, there is a time of silence during which members may confess their sins and ask for forgiveness from the church.
-And those who have not followed the rules may be asked to make a public confession during this time.
+Those who have not followed the rules may be asked to make a public confession during this time.

 Members of the church are then encouraged to begin a two-week period of self-examination and soul-searching, during which they reflect on their actions and seek to make amends for any wrongs they may have committed.